Click where you see for more information

 Voting rights – foreign residents

-A foreign resident who is the citizen of a country that has a reciprocal bilateral agreement ratified by Spain can vote and even stand in a municipal (local) election.
+In theory, foreign resident who is the citizen of a country that has a reciprocal bilateral agreement ratified by Spain can vote and even stand in a municipal (local) election.

 In practice, this only applies to EU citizens and citizens of Norway.